vijayantmehra/f19-relay/src/02_run_length_encoding/instructions.md

 ### The algorithm

 Given a _plain text_ file, we will call a subset of the text that consists of repeating symbols a _block_.

 A block will be _encoded_ by counting the block size and recording the _size_ followed by the block _symbol_.
 A block symbol is a single character.
 You may assume that we are dealing only with ASCII, and that each character is only one (1) byte.

-A _plain text_ will be encoded as a set of _encoded blocks_.

-The compressed output will be a repeating sequence of _size_ followed by _symbol_.

 It is possible the original text will contain numbers.
 You might notice this is problematic since numbers denote _size_ in our encoding